 What is perhaps most interesting about EMDR is that it appears to be very similar to what occurs naturally during REM (rapid eye movement) sleep.
 For this reason, EMDR can be considered a physiologically based therapy that helps individuals deal with distressing events in a new and less disturbing way.

 EMDR is an integrative psychotherapy approach that incorporates eight phases of treatment.
 How long it takes an individual to experience benefits of this therapy depends on their personal history.

 Treatment typically targets three different areas: past memories, present disturbance, and future actions.
 The goal of this treatment is to process information and experiences differently.
 Each session aims to leave the patient with healthy emotions, understanding, and fresh perspectives that will ultimately lead to healthy and useful future behaviors and interactions.

 How Long Does it Take EMDR to Work?

 It is often helpful to have one or two sessions with the individual to fully understand the nature of their problem to determine if EMDR therapy will be an appropriate treatment.
 During these sessions, the therapist will answer any questions the prospective patient may have about EMDR.
 Once the therapist and individual agree EMDR is the right way to go, actual therapy may begin.

 Sessions typically last between 60 and 90 minutes.
-How many sessions will be required will be based on the type of problem, personal circumstances and the degree of the trauma.
+How many sessions will be required will be based on the type of problem, personal circumstances and the degree of the trauma or stressful experience.
 EMDR may be used within a standard “talking” therapy, as an adjunctive therapy with a separate therapist, or as a treatment all by itself.

 If you or a loved one is interested in exploring EMDR treatment, please contact me today.
 I would be happy to speak with you about how I may be able to help.